Badger saved from horror death in sludge tank

 Scottish SPCA Chief Inspector Hamish Mackintosh said: “It is always very rewarding when we are able to rescue and release an animal in distress.

-“In this particular case the badger was well and truly stuck and completely dependant on the quick thinking of the Scottish Water workers who discovered him and our ambulance driver who attended the call.
+“In this particular case the badger was well and truly stuck and completely dependent on the quick thinking of the Scottish Water workers who discovered him and our ambulance driver who attended the call.

 “On examination he was found to be uninjured and was released back in to the wild, none the worse for his ordeal.